 Dahoam is Dahoam

 Looking to embrace your inner Bavarian?
 Dahoam is Dahoam is the soap for you.
 The Bayerisches Fernsehen show debuted in the summer of 2007.

-While Lindenstraße is all about the big city, Dahoam focuses more on small town Bayern.
+While Lindenstraße is all about the big city, Dahoam focuses more on small-town Bavaria.
 The show is set in the fictional village of Lansing and revolves around several families.
 One of the families runs a local tavern while another owns a brewery.

 There is a little bit of a catch.
 Dahoam is Dahoam characters speak the Bavarian dialect.
 That is, Bairisch if you’re German, Boarisch if you speak it.
 It’s a fun challenge!